tabeyti/windowmancer/README.md

 A tool to manage process windows on a user's desktop.
 Windowmancer makes it easy to locate a window on your desktop, adjust the size/positioning of the window, and have it saved as a window configuration

-## Getting Started
+## Use

-Just execute Windowmancer.exe.
-You will see the application icon appear within the system tray area of your start bar, and the editor window will appear on first run.
+Execute Windowmancer.exe.
+You'll see both the application icon appear in the system tray and the window editor populate on first run.

+## Documentation

+You can read the documentation [./docs/DOCUMENTATION.md](here).

 ## Running the tests